grothesk/cheatah/k8s/create_resources.md

 ## Pod

-Create a pod - e.g. nginx:
+Create a pod - e.g. nginx - like this:

     kubectl run nginx --image=nginx